USAA Auto Insurance Review for 2021

 While this could mean a decrease in your rates, it could also mean an increase.
 So let's see how much USAA's rates vary based on state averages.

 |State||USAA Annual Premium||Compared to State Average (+/-)||Compared to State Average (%)|

 |North Carolina||Data Not Available||-||-|

 |South Dakota||Data Not Available||-||-|

-While what you pay for car insurance varies depending on multiple different factors, below you can see the basic average of USAA’s rates by state compared to the other top providers.
+While what you pay for auto insurance varies depending on multiple factors, below, you can see the basic average of USAA's rates by state compared to the other top providers.

 |State||Average by State||Allstate||American Family||Farmers||GEICO||Liberty Mutual||Nationwide||Progressive||State Farm||Travelers||USAA|

 |Alaska||$3,421.51||$3,145.31||$4,153.07||Data Not Available||$2,879.96||$5,295.55||Data Not Available||$3,062.85||$2,228.12||Data Not Available||$2,454.21|

 |District of Columbia||$4,439.24||$6,468.92||Data Not Available||Data Not Available||$3,692.81||Data Not Available||$4,848.98||$4,970.26||$4,074.05||Data Not Available||$2,580.44|